dotnet/csharplang/proposals/records.md

 ```
 The synthesized `Equals(R?)` returns `true` if and only if each of the following are `true`:
 - `other` is not `null`, and
-- For each instance field in the record type that is not inherited, the value of
+- For each instance field `fieldN` in the record type that is not inherited, the value of
 `System.Collections.Generic.EqualityComparer<TN>.Default.Equals(fieldN, other.fieldN)` where `TN` is the field type, and
 - If there is a base record type, the value of `base.Equals(other)` (a non-virtual call to `public virtual bool Equals(Base? other)`); otherwise
-the value of `EqualityContract.Equals(other.EqualityContract)`.
+the value of `EqualityContract == other.EqualityContract`.

 If the record type is derived from a base record type `Base`, the record type includes a synthesized override of the strongly-typed `Equals(Base other)`.
 The synthesized override is `sealed`.